A new year is a time for hope

 $50 can buy toiletries for a family escaping violence.

-$75 can purchase toys, books and crayons to make Christmas special for children.
+$75 can purchase toys, books and crayons for children experiencing homelessness and hardship.

 $250 can pay to change locks so families feel safe in their homes.